tebogomosehle/Inflation-prediction/README.md

 # 📂 Dataset and Data Sources
 ## 📥 Dataset
-The dataset was constructed and compiled from macroeconomic indicators which include CPI, USDZAR exchange rates, Prime rates and Money Supply(M3).
+The dataset was collected and compiled using Python(Pandas), from macroeconomic indicators which include CPI, USDZAR exchange rates, Prime rates and Money Supply(M3).
 ## Data Sources
 CPI- South African Reserve Bank(SARB) website